On the propagation of gravitational waves in matter-filled Bianchi I universe: Introduction

 Axial and polar perturbations have been investigated in the gauge-invariant framework in \cite{GMG, MGG, GS, CL1}.
 With a $2+2$ decomposition of the metric, Gundlach and Martin-Garcia \cite{GMG} analysed non-spherical perturbations of a spherically symmetric, time-dependent spacetime to study the generation of GWs.
 They have found three axial and seven polar gauge-invariant matter perturbations.
 Martel and Poisson \cite{MAR} presented the Schwarzschild metric perturbations in the covariant, gauge-invariant formalism.
 The metric perturbation theory was analysed by Chandrasekhar \cite{CHAND} also.

 Clarkson \textit{et al.} \cite{CL1} have produced a complete set of master equations for the LTB dust model.
 The decomposition of any perturbation into scalar, vector and tensor (SVT) modes, all evolving independently, which is feasible in the FLRW model, cannot be done in the LTB model, where the modes get coupled.
 However, they can be decoupled into two independent modes - axial (or odd) and polar (or even), classified according to the nature of their transformation on spherically symmetric surfaces.
 As non-trivial symmetric, transverse and trace-free rank-2 tensors cannot exist on $ S^2 $, further decomposition into tensor modes is not possible here.
 The master equation of the polar waves is numerically solved in \cite{CL2}.
 Using the 1+1+2 covariant decomposition of spacetime, Keresztes \textit{et al.} \cite{BR1} have carried out a study of the perfect-fluid perturbations of the Kantowski-Sachs universe with vanishing vorticity and a positive cosmological constant and generalised the analysis for LRS class-II cosmologies in \cite{BR2}.
+Although there arise four propagation equations for gravitational perturbations, it has been clarified in \cite{BR1} that GWs possess two degrees of freedom, the `+' and `$ \times $' polarisations.
+However, in modified theories of gravity, there can be upto six polarisations of GWs, the additional degrees of freedom occurring due to scalar modes, whose presence or absence are observer-dependent \cite{ALVES1}.
+These polarisations have been studied extensively in \cite{CORDA1}-\cite{GONG3}.